symfony/symfony-docs/form/form_customization.rst

 common variable is ``attr``, which is an array of HTML attributes to apply to the HTML widget.
 In some cases, certain types also have other template-related options that can be passed.
 These are discussed on a type-by-type basis.
-The ``attributes`` are not applied recursively to child fields if you're rendering many fields at once (e.g. ``form_widget(form)``).
+The ``attributes`` are not applied recursively to child fields if you are rendering many fields at once (e.g. ``form_widget(form)``).

 See ":ref:`twig-reference-form-variables`" to learn more about the ``variables``